 You can call your doctor and get an appointment in 20 minutes

 Good grief what a change from the states.
 As an employer, I remember being shocked by how quickly Belizeans go to the doctor.
 A sniffle, the beginning of a sore throat?
 Many are off to the Polyclinic.
 But why not?
-Drop in…see the doctor immediately…get meds all for a very reasonable price.
+Drop in…see the doctor immediately…, and get meds all for a very reasonable price.

 Plus, you are almost SURE to get a note that gets you out of work for 3 days.
 It’s always 3 day.

 When you order a beer, you mean Belikin regular…duh

 In 2009, CARICOM beers were allowed into the country for the first time.
 Presidente, Red Stripe, Heinekin, Carib…the brands come and the brands go.

 But when you order “a beer”, you always mean Belikin.
 After a good long total monopoly, it is the beer of Belize.

 If someone asked, you’d consider cole slaw and potato salad your daily vegetables

 If you eat local, you RARELY get a green vegetable on your plate.
 Breakfast would be tacos (you can request cabbage or onion inside), lunch, stew chicken, rice & beans with cole slaw and potato salad and dinner more of the same.

 Want broccoli or lettuce or asparagus or any other imported vegetable?
 It’s going to cost you.
 And if you have Belizeans over, they may not touch it.